rocketlabdelta/info-central/propulsion/igniters.md

 Note: Additional commercial igniters exist, but have not been used by the author and therefore no data is included at this time.

-Submitted by Dean Roth
+Submitted by: Dean Roth

 Typical tackle box for storing igniters ![](/images/propulsion_igniter_box.jpg)

 Handy Igniter Storage Tip A handy way to store your ignitors and plugs is to use a little tackle box, sold at fishing supply stores - such as Bass Pro Shops.
 The Plano 3510, or similar, is perfect to keep those ignitor parts on hand and dry.
 Plano is a huge supplier of fishing tackle boxes and makes a great number of styles available, from full-blown tackle boxes to individual storage trays.
 A variety of storage configurations and sizes are available and are perfect for rocketry.

-Submitted by Doyle Tatum
+Submitted by: Doyle Tatum